Europe·Greece·Updated May 3, 2026

 Is Ios safe at night for tourists?

 Ios is a small Cycladic island in Greece that has maintained its reputation as a party island for young travellers for over four decades, with a compact port and chora that become intensely crowded during summer with international backpackers.
 The main village (Chora) concentrates dozens of bars and clubs in a tiny area, and the combination of extreme alcohol availability, cliff-top terrain, and a transient tourist population creates documented safety risks including falls from unlit paths, drink spiking, and opportunistic theft from beach campers.
-2 of the 10 documented scams here are rated high severity.
-After dark, extra caution is advised near Ios Chora bar cluster in the village square and surrounding lanes, venues on the main village path between the port and Chora, later-closing bars at the far end of the village circuit.
+3 of the 13 documented scams here are rated high severity.
+After dark, extra caution is advised near Chora village square ATMs near the main steps; port ATM at the ferry landing in Ormos; standalone cash machines on the bar strip in Chora.
 Use app-based transport at night and avoid unsolicited approaches from strangers.

 Which areas of Ios should tourists be most careful in?

 Documented scam activity in Ios is concentrated in high-traffic tourist zones.
-Based on reported incidents: Ios Chora bar cluster in the village square and surrounding lanes, venues on the main village path between the port and Chora, later-closing bars at the far end of the village circuit (Drink Spiking in Chora Bars); Unlit stone paths between Ios Chora and the hilltop windmills, path descending from Chora to Mylopotas Beach after dark, cliff-edge viewpoints near the village (Cliffside Path Accident Risk Exploitation); Ios port taxi waiting area, vehicle approaches near ferry arrival points (Taxi Overcharging from the Port).
+Based on reported incidents: Chora village square ATMs near the main steps; port ATM at the ferry landing in Ormos; standalone cash machines on the bar strip in Chora (ATM Skimming at Chora Cash Machines); Ios Chora bar cluster in the village square and surrounding lanes, venues on the main village path between the port and Chora, later-closing bars at the far end of the village circuit (Drink Spiking in Chora Bars); Unlit stone paths between Ios Chora and the hilltop windmills, path descending from Chora to Mylopotas Beach after dark, cliff-edge viewpoints near the village (Cliffside Path Accident Risk Exploitation).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Ios?